tilalahmad/Test/README.md

 ###Data

-+ Input Documents - Documents are created on the fly or can be selected from the device.
++ Input Documents - Documents are created on the fly or can be selected from a location on the device.

 ###Output